Brown Falcon

 Frequently Asked Questions

-Brown Falcons are diurnal, meaning they are active during the day.
-They are most frequently seen hunting in the mid-morning and late afternoon when thermal updrafts help them soar and prey is most active on the ground.
+Brown Falcon are strictly diurnal, meaning they are active during daylight.
+They are most frequently observed hunting in the mid-morning and late afternoon when thermal currents help them soar and prey activity is high.

 Record Brown Falcon at your habitat